Hours Calculator guide

 How to read the answer

-• Hours and minutes gives a more readable duration.
+• Hours and minutes gives a more readable duration so you can sanity-check the result.

 Common mistakes to avoid

-• Do not treat this as payroll advice.
+• Do not treat the result as payroll advice or a legal wage calculation.

-• Check employer rounding, overtime, split-shift, and break rules separately.
+• Check employer rounding, overtime, split-shift, holiday, travel, and break rules separately.

 Research and references